2024 Women of the MCC Committee

 Joined Committee: 2022

-Kate has worked her whole career in the finance industry across Distribution, Operations, Consulting and Customer Service.
+Kate has worked throughout her career in the finance industry, across distribution, operations, consulting and customer service.
 She holds a Bachelor of Business and a Master of Business Administration.

 RACHAEL MITTAL